maglet/R-gaussi/_episodes/02-data-frames.md

 Remember the data frames are lists underneath the hood, so similar rules apply.
 However they are also two dimensional objects:

-`[` with one argument will act the same was as for lists, where each list element corresponds to a column.
+`[` with one argument will select the third column.
 The resulting object will be a data frame:

 ~~~